Nosto/shopify-hydrogen-demo/README.md

 Check out a [live demo](https://nosto-hydrogen.herokuapp.com/) of our storefront running against our own store.
 You can also check out this repository and connect it to your own store by following the [Getting started](#getting-started) section below.

-{% hint style="warning" %}
-This project is a work-in-progress and does not yet provide 100% compatibility with all Nosto features.
+> :warning: This project is a work-in-progress and does not yet provide 100% compatibility with all Nosto features.
 Full compatibility will be achieved in our 1.0.0 release planned for later this year.
-{% endhint %}

 ## Getting started